dhavalsojitra8866/a67b1c22025428ae5898/README.md

 How to setup project?
-1. Install required npm using 'npm install' command
+1. Install required npm using 'npm install' command.

-2. Open terminal and set path of project
+2. Open terminal and set path of project.

-3. Run command 'node index.js'
+3. Run command 'node index.js'.

-4. Refer 'a67b1c22025428ae5898.postman_collection.json' file for POSTMAN collection
+4. Refer file 'a67b1c22025428ae5898.postman_collection.json' and export it into Postman tool for APIs.